METI Handmade School: The building

 Anna Heringer worked together with her colleague Eike Roswag, developing a design based on regional construction methods and local materials but introducing new approaches for efficiency and structural integrity.
-As a result of improvements to the bamboo structures and lashing, it was possible to add a second storey to the building.
+As a result of improvements to the bamboo structures and lashing, it was possible to add a second floor to the building.
 Brick foundations were used to minimize the effects of moisture on the earthen walls.
 The bricks were made by local craftsmen while the remaining construction work was a collaborative effort by the architects, teachers, students and locals.
 In addition to the classrooms required, there are also spaces where the children can interact.
 The classrooms on the ground floor are enclosed by a mud wall while those on the first floor have slatted bamboo walls providing diffused light and natural ventilation.

 The regularly spaced vertical bamboo support connected to horizontal slats create a powerful decorative effect enhanced by the sunlight.

-Among the notable advances made in the use of local materials were the introduction of a dampproof course and a brick foundation as well as the addition of straw to the loam mixture of earth and water.
+Among the notable advances made in the use of local materials were the introduction of a damp proof course and a brick foundation as well as the addition of straw to the loam mixture of earth and water.
 In regard to the use of bamboo, progress was made in constructing a layered ceiling of bamboo sticks, bamboo boards and earth, and in building the first floor walls and roof with a frame consisting of beams (four layers of joined bamboo sticks) and vertical and diagonal poles.